gotchoices/votetorrent/README.md

 ## Glossary of Terms:

 * Authority - the entity or system attempting to solicit a vote
+* Solicitation - declaration of a pending voting event, containing the roles to be filled and deadlines
-* Solicitation - a declaration of a voting event, including the candidacy, cut-off times, and associated rules
+* Election - a declaration of a voting event, including the candidacy, cut-off times, and associated rules
 * Registration - list of eligible voters, compiled by the authority and made available to stakeholders
 * Stakeholders - the authority, usually the voters, and any other parties who are privy to the voter registration and vote outcome
-* Outcome - the result of a given vote (solicitation)
+* Outcome - the result of a given election
 * DHT/Kademlia - Distributed Hash Table used to communicate and transact on a peer-to-peer basis

 ## Requirements:

 * The authority solicits the vote, candidates, and the timeframe
-* The list of eligible voters could be fixed at solicitation, or grow until closing
+* The list of eligible voters could be fixed at start of election, or grow until closing
 * Authority may have private information on voters, but always discloses hash of private information in public information
 * The stakeholders have voter list, but only public information
 * Voter can vote without the authority or public knowing for which candidate